-This pink womb-like structure that you can see on the photos is actually the interior of Leviatan.
-This monstrous sculpture was created by Anish Kapoor.
+The pink womb-like structure that you can see in the photos is actually the interior of Leviatan – monstrous sculpture was created by Anish Kapoor.

-The enormous creature seems to be alive and to breath with its pink lungs and has its own acoustics within the acoustics of the Grand Palais.
+The enormous creature seems to be alive and breathing with its pink lungs and possesses its own acoustics within the acoustics of the Grand Palais.

-The pink bubbly interior of the sculpture is translucent and makes it co-exist with the space where it was placed.
+The pink bubbly interior is translucent and makes it co-exist with space where it was installed.
 The metal structure of the ceiling of the Grand Palais projects shadows on the internal membrane of the monster.

-It’s so vast that we can have an impression that is spreading inside the exhibition hall.
+It’s so vast that creates an impression of spreading inside the exhibition hall.

-Leviatan was displayed in Grand Palais in Paris in 2011 for MONUMENTA Exhibition where world’s famous artists are invited to create their individual projects especially for this enormous space.
+Leviatan was displayed in Grand Palais in Paris in 2011 for MONUMENTA Exhibition where the world’s famous artists are invited to create their individual projects, especially for this enormous space.